-The benchmark is not used to limit or constrain how the Fund's portfolio is constructed, nor is it part of a target set for the Fund's performance.
-The benchmark has been identified as a means by which investors can compare the Fund's performance and has been chosen because its constituents most closely represent the scope of the Fund's investable assets.
-Investment of the Fund's assets is not constrained by the benchmark composition and the Manager has complete discretion within the Fund's investment policy to invest in assets without regard to their inclusion or weighting in the benchmark.
-The investment strategy of the Fund does not restrict the extent to which the portfolio holdings may deviate from the benchmark.
+The benchmark and sector are not used to limit or constrain how the Fund's portfolio is constructed, nor are they part of a target set for the Fund's performance to match or exceed.
+The benchmark has and sector have been identified as a means by which investors can compare the Fund's performance and has been chosen because their constituents most closely represent the scope of the Fund's investable assets.
+Investment of the Fund's assets is not constrained by the benchmark or sector composition and the Manager has complete discretion within the Fund's investment policy to invest in assets without regard to their inclusion or weighting in the benchmark.
+The investment strategy of the Fund does not restrict the extent to which the portfolio holdings may deviate from the benchmark or sector.

 Investment Performance: The table below shows the performance of the Fund and of the benchmark referred to above.
-The Performance information is based on Class B accumulation shares.
+The Performance information is based on Class B accumulation shares for the Fund and includes fees and any reinvested income and tax.

-Performance information for all Class A and Class B shares is available on the website www.firstsentierinvestors.com.
+Performance information for all Class A and Class B shares is available on the website firstsentierinvestors.com.